Gordon Chesney Wilson: First World War

 When the First World War began in 1914 the Royal Horse Guards were sent to the Western Front.
 They joined the 7th Cavalry Brigade, made up of the Household Cavalry regiments, in October.
 On 18 October the brigade entrenched itself west of Zandvoorde, ready for the First Battle of Ypres.
 The following day they were attacked by a greater German force, taking heavy casualties because, cavalry not being provided with entrenching tools, their trenches were too shallow.
 On 30 October the Germans began a new offensive meant to break through to Ypres, with the most brutal attack going against the units of the Household Cavalry.
 The 7th Brigade was initially in reserve, based in a wood in the Ypres Salient.
 On 6 November the Prussian Guards broke through the line in front of the brigade at Kleine Zillebeke, and it was sent forward to stem the attack.
 Wilson led his men into action as dismounted cavalry, and the Germans were pushed back into the wood at Zwarteleen, around one mile from Zillebeke.
 As the fighting became increasingly confused, Wilson was killed at around dusk.
 Captain Sir George Arthur recorded that:

 Wilson's will was proved on 23 December; he left Sarah, who was at the time running a military hospital in Boulogne, £189,230-17s.
 A memorial service was held for him at Christ Church, Mayfair, and Sarah received messages of condolence from George V, Mary of Teck, Alfonso XIII, and Victoria Eugenie of Battenberg among others.
 Churchill, then First Lord of the Admiralty, described Wilson's death as "the end of the world".
 Wilson was buried at Zillebeke Churchyard in the Commonwealth War Graves Commission section.
-His brother Herbert sent his personal belongings home to Sarah, which included a newspaper cutting of lines inspired by the play The Two Noble Kinsmen.
+His brother Herbert, who would himself be killed in 1917, sent Wilson's personal belongings home to Sarah, including a newspaper cutting of lines inspired by the play The Two Noble Kinsmen.
 Sarah took inspiration from these for Wilson's headstone, which reads:

 Wilson was posthumously awarded the 1914 Star, British War Medal, and Victory Medal, having also been created a member of the French Legion of Honour.